 I rarely get sick, but this time, it hit me hard.
 I couldn’t get out of bed, I felt really weak, and doing even simple things was tough.
 Lots of my friends reached out to offer their help but I said no. Other than accepting my partner Santosh’s care, I couldn’t bring myself to say yes to their support.

-I’ve reflected on some of the reasons I said no to help even when, in truth, I really could have used some meals, medicine, and sympathy!
-It also made me think about how many of us, particularly women, struggle with accepting help when it’s offered, let alone when we should be asking for it outright.
+I’ve now reflected on some of the reasons why I turned them down when, in truth, I really could have used their TLC!
+It made me think about how many of us — particularly women — struggle with accepting help when it’s offered, let alone when we could be asking for it outright.

-Growing up as a feminist, I absorbed the idea that to be a strong, independent woman I should be able to handle everything on my own, and that asking for help was a sign of weakness.
-Instead, I was socialized to believe that I should focus on giving help to others.
-Obviously, all of this is misguided — and frankly, a deeply flawed thought resulting from internalized gender bias.
-Thinking this way doesn’t serve me as a person, a professional, or a feminist.
+Growing up as a feminist, I absorbed the idea that to be a strong, independent woman I should handle everything on my own, and that being vulnerable and asking for help is a sign of weakness.
+Instead, I was socialized to believe that I should focus on offering my help to others.

 So many of us are wired to automatically say “no thanks” when someone asks if they can help us.
-When you notice that you’re about to say these words, stop yourself and try saying yes instead.
+When you notice that you’re about to say these words, take a pause, engage in self-coaching, and say yes instead.

 I recently had some of my friends over for a big dinner.
 Many of them asked if there was anything they could do to help.
 And while the old Ritu would’ve said no, this time I said yes.
 I asked them all to bring either an appetizer or a dessert.
 The result was not only less work for me but also some kick-ass appetizers and delish desserts.
 It was a powerful affirmation of why doing our work to live better matters.